mavi0/darkes-uk/darkes/content/en/homepage/services.md

 Starting from scratch?
 We'll design a unique home that reflects your taste and complements its surroundings.

 #### Planning and Building Regulations
-We handle the necessary planning applications and liaise with local authorities to ensure compliance with building regulations, so your project runs smoothly.
+We handle the necessary planning applications and liaise with local authorities to ensure compliance with building regulations, so that your project runs smoothly.

 #### Technical Drawings and Specifications
-We produce detailed technical drawings and specifications, ready for builders to turn your project into reality.
+We can produce detailed technical drawings and specifications, to assist with obtaining accurate builders quotations ready to turn your project into reality.

 ---